comp500/Curseforge-Userscripts/README.md

 ## Curseforge Quality Of Life Fixes
 This userscript fixes a few annoying problems I had with Curseforge.
 It does the following:

-- Adds a search bar to the top navigation bar that searches mods
+- Adds a search bar to the top navigation bar that searches mods (and removes the Minecraft Forums link to make space)

 	![Search bar](images/searchbar.png)
 - Changes the default action of the "Browse" link (in the top navigation bar) and the Minecraft logo on that page to the Mods tab of Minecraft